 So yesterday the mystery of the zebras still made me smile, and I saw in the paper that there was a talk on spirit houses that very afternoon.
 I headed for Soi 23 and the Rojana Dhamma Center for the answer to my questions.

 What I found so interesting was the attitude of the Thai towards gift giving.
-The moment of giving is the gift, the rest looses importance and the gift has no value really after that moment.
+The moment of giving is the gift, the rest looses importance and the gift has no value after that moment of giving.

 The size of the spirit house reflects the spiritual need and reach.
 Large hotels and malls have enormous spirit houses.
 Homes have much smaller ones.
 Some are abandoned.
 Other cared for even after the owners move away or die.

 The spirit houses are still somewhat mysterious to me, but I look at the spirit houses a little differently now that I understand a bit more about them.